gregkseno/seml/README.rst

 Introduction
 ------------
-This library implements ML model wich is used to predict prices of realty in Moscow Region.
+This library implements ML model which is used to predict prices of realty in Moscow Region.
 The model is trained on `Sberbank Russian Housing Market`_ dataset

 Usage